Data Protection Statement

 With this Data Protection Statement we, AC Assets Control AG (hereinafter we or us), describe how we collect and further process personal data.
 This Data Protection Statement is not necessarily a comprehensive description of our data processing.
 It is possible that other data protection statements are applicable to specific circumstances.
 The term “personal data” in this Data Protection Statement means any information that identifies, or could reasonably be used to identify any person.

 If you provide us with personal data of other persons (such as family members, work colleagues), please make sure the respective persons are aware of this Data Protection Statement and only provide us with their data if you are allowed to do so and if such personal data is correct.
-This Data Protection Statement is in line with the EU General Data Protection Regulation (GDPR).
+This Data Protection Statement is in line with the EU General Data Protection Regulation (GDPR) and complies with the provisions of the new Swiss Act on Federal Data Protection (nFADP).
 Although the GDPR is a European Union (EU) regulation, it may be relevant for us.
-The Swiss data protection legislation (FADP) is heavily influenced by EU law.
+The Swiss data protection legislation (nFADP) is heavily influenced by EU law.
 In addition, companies outside the European Union or the European Economic Area (EEA) must comply with the GDPR in certain cases.

 The “controller” of data processing as described in this data protection statement (i.e. the responsible person) is AC Assets Control AG, unless we have informed you otherwise in certain cases.
 You can notify us of any data protection-related concerns using the following contact details: AC Assets Control AG, Poststrasse 14, CH 6300 Zug, Switzerland.

 We primarily process personal data that we obtain from our clients and other business partners as well as other individuals in the context of our business relationships with them or that we collect from users when operating our websites, apps and other applications.